jeanmathieupotvin/transltr/README.md

 ## Acknowledgements

-Warm thanks to [Jérôme Lavoué](https://orcid.org/0000-0003-4950-5475), who supported and sponsored the `0.0.1` release (the first release) of this project and believes in free and open-source software.
+Warm thanks to [Jérôme Lavoué](https://orcid.org/0000-0003-4950-5475), who gladly supported and sponsored the first release of this project.